ishworkh/docker-image-artifact-upload/README.md

 # Docker Image Artifact Upload

-Github action for uploading a docker image artifact.
+Github action for uploading docker image artifacts.
 It leverages github action's artifact in the background to share docker image across jobs.
 The artifact created by each run of this action will be visible in the list of artifacts for the workflow and is prefixed with `action_image_artifact_`.
 For eg. docker image `foo:latest` will be uploaded as `action_image_artifact_foo_latest`.

 See [docker-image-artifact-download](https://github.com/ishworkh/docker-image-artifact-download).

+# Please update you workflows to use proper semver versions introduced since v2.0.0.

 ## Inputs